 Indian Seed Market:

 The seed market in India accounts for approximately 4% of the global seed market, while the country covers 11% of the global arable land.
-However, trends in the American and Chinese seed markets suggest that these countries are set to dominate the global seed market share although with relatively lower share of arable land.
+However, trends in the American and Chinese seed markets suggest that these countries are set to dominate the global seed market share although with a relatively lower share of arable land.
 This expected domination can be attributed to the widespread technological advancements and the flexible regulatory environment in these countries.

 The disparity between the demand & supply of cotton has been a persistent trend in the Indian context.
 The market for seeds is traditionally hybrid, except for the penetration of Bt cotton, which has the lion’s share of the market (over 90%).
 Consequently, India is the largest cotton cultivator in the world, and the second largest cotton exporter after the United States.
 The penetration of Bt cotton is an Indian success story.
 Traditional cotton production, which was buckling under industry pressure, witnessed more than double production rate in six years after the commercialization of the biotech trait.

 The Indian seed market is expected to be driven mainly by increasing penetration of corn, paddy and vegetable seeds.
-The promise of sustainability can be revitalized with increased intervention of technology in the market.
+The promise of sustainability can be revitalized with the increased intervention of technology in the market.
 The threat of regulatory bias looms large over the advances in technology, especially in India.

 Indian Pulses Market: